 Paper may also be rejected directly by the editors if judged to be out of scope or sub-standard.

-To facilitate rapid publication, authors are given a maximum of five weeks for revision.
+To facilitate rapid publication, authors are given a maximum of six weeks for revision.

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 Conjunctions.
 Transdisciplinary Journal of Cultural Participation was launched in 2013 in the wake of the conference RETHINK Participatory Cultural Citizenship.
 The conference provided a site for the development and discussion of the journal’s key theoretical concept: cultural participation.

 Through the focus on participation Conjunctions.
 Transdisciplinary Journal of Cultural Participation provides a focused publication site.
 By publishing an article with us your work is inscribed in a specific research area and widely disseminated globally through our open access system.